Olympus E-M10 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M10 lacks such a headphone port.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II.
+Both the E-M10 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The E-M10 was replaced by the Olympus E-M10 II, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus E-M10 better than the Sony A7S II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.